jothepro/doxygen-awesome-css/docs/extensions.md

 ***This feature is experimental!***

-Provides a button on hover behind every headline that has a unique `id` to easily create a permanent link to the headline:
+Provides a button on hover behind every headline to allow easy creation of a permanent link to the headline:

 <img width=220 src="paragraph_link.png" style="border-radius: var(--border-radius-small); border: 1px solid var(--separator-color)"/>